blainesmith33/blainesmith33/README.md

 Builder of systems for human capability, governance, knowledge continuity, and AI-augmented execution.

+> Helping people see clearly enough to exercise agency.

 ## Mission

-Helping people see clearly enough to exercise agency.

 My work focuses on transforming observations into knowledge, knowledge into decisions, and decisions into meaningful action.